Lowe Alpine

 Lowe Alpine is a US outdoor equipment manufacturer founded in Utah in 1972 by brothers Mike, Greg and Jeff Lowe.
 Today it is owned by Rab.

 History

 In 1967 Greg created a back pack, named the Expedition Pack, with internal phenolic resin laminate stays, later revised to 6061 aluminium flat bar, being a frame which facilitated the carrying of heavy loads and a unique chest strap designed to attach to a haul rope while still wearing the pack.
-This sturdy specially chest strap was changed to a chest-compression strap as well as the use of 6061 frame bars during the manufacturing period at High Touring, in Salt Lake City, Utah.
+This sturdy special chest strap was changed to a chest-compression strap as well as the use of 6061 frame bars during the manufacturing period at High Touring, in Salt Lake City, Utah.
 In 1972 Mike borrowed $3,000 to register Lowe Alpine Systems as a manufacturing business.

 The brand was sold to Rab in 2011, and in 2014 it was announced that Lowe Alpine would stop making clothing.